DeValladolid/sportpress-android-app/README.md

 #Information

 > What data do we use
-- Wordpress Rest app v2
+- Wordpress Rest api v2
-- SportPress Rest Api
+- SportsPress Rest Api
 - Android Studio
 - GitHub Repositories for Using Impression Designs